Scruffy Wallace: Early life

 Wallace was born in the United Kingdom but moved to Canada at a young age.
 He started playing bagpipes as a teenager and at fifteen joined the 2137 Royal Canadian Army Cadet Corps (The Calgary Highlanders).

-Dropkick Murphys
+Career

 Wallace joined the Dropkick Murphys in 2003 and first appeared on their 2005 album The Warrior's Code.
-Wallace would record four albums with the band before leaving them in June 2015.
+He would record four albums with the band before leaving them in June 2015.

-The Mahones

-Wallace joined The Mahones in February 2016.
+Wallace joined The Mahones, another Celtic punk band, in February 2016.

 Personal life

-Wallace is married with 2 sons, and the family lives in Dorchester, Massachusetts, a neighborhood of Boston.
+Wallace is married with two sons, and the family lives in Dorchester, Massachusetts, a neighborhood of Boston.
 Speaking on his son possibly learning how to play the bagpipes, Wallace said "I'm not going through what my mother went through.
 No way.
 He can be a drummer or something".
 His favorite drinks are Lagavulin 16-year single malt scotch and Miller High Life.
 His favorite band is Slayer.